Focus on Maritime Security

 – by Dr David Brewster, Distinguished Research Fellow with the Australia India Institute, and Samuel Bashfield, research officer with the Australia India Institute’s defence program

 News and Gear:

-- Indian Navy aircraft carrier suffers third onboard fire
+- US Navy aircraft carrier suffers second onboard fire in months

 Recent Important Features: